 The problem appears to be that sometimes the receptor goes overboard for unknown reasons.
 Perhaps it's stress, or too little sleep, or a deficiency of certain minerals or vitamins in the diet, or exposure to toxic chemicals in the environment.
 And then you have an exaggerated perception of pain when really the stimulus is very slight.
 An example of this would be the pain experienced in fibromyalgia.

 So the inhibition of substance P is useful in two circumstances.
 The first is where you have have had an injury; you know you've had an injury and are experiencing pain, and want to reduce the perception of that pain in your brain.
 Capsaicin is the anti inflammatory chili chemical that will help that happen.

 The second could for example be reducing the the nerve pain associated say with shingles.
 That pain can in some circumstances go on for years, especially when associated as a side effect of certain powerful drugs like infliximab which is used in the treatment of inflammatory bowel conditions like Crohn's disease.
-Enter the increase of anti inflammatory foods into your diet, and the reduction of inflammatory foods.
-The chili family is one of those foods that you can and should add to your diet.
+Enter the increase of anti inflammatory vegetables and fruit into your diet, and the reduction of junk foods.
+The chili family is one of those that you can and should add to your diet.

 There is anecdotal evidence incidentally that capsaicin helps the cramping, bloating and pain of Crohn's disease by inhibiting substance P. Start with small amounts if you are going to try it.

 The chili family of foods are particularly easy to grow in your own garden, adding the bright red colour associated with chili.
 It could be in a pot, or amongst your flowers in the front garden.